SmartBP is available both in Apple App Store and Google Play StoreGet the Free App

 Hypertension is a major contributor of risk for Cardiovascular diseases.
 54% of stroke and 47% of ischemic heart diseases are attributable to hypertension .
 In some age groups, the risk of cardiovascular disease doubles for each increment of 20/10 mmHg of blood pressure.
 In addition to coronary heart diseases and stroke, complications of raised blood pressure include heart failure, peripheral vascular disease, renal impairment, retinal hemorrhage and visual impairment.
 Widening of pulse pressure (difference between systolic and diastolic pressure) is an indicator of cardiovascular risk - atherosclerosis (plaques build up of fatty material on the inner walls of arteries) and arteriosclerosis (thickening and hardening of walls of arteries).
 Treating blood pressure is associated with a reduction in cardiovascular complications .

 Worldwide, raised blood pressure is estimated to cause 7.5 million deaths, about 12.8% of the total of all deaths .
 1 in 2 US adults have Hypertension (some reports suggest 1 in 3 US adults but they are based on older classification guidelines) [5, 10].
 Hypertension is also known as the "Silent Killer" as many people who have high blood pressure don’t even know that they have it as there are no obvious symptoms [2, 12].
+Symptoms of high blood pressure may not show until significant damage is already done.
+Therefore, it is very important to regularly monitor blood pressure during health checkups or at home.
 Only about 1 in 4 US adults (24%) with hypertension have their condition under control [3, 10].
+Some signs of high blood pressure may include headaches, shortness of breath and nosebleeds.
+But the stage when these signs of high blood pressure start showing may be severe or life threatening .

-Depending on the country or region, guidelines have been established to classify individuals for hypertension.
+Depending on the country or region, guidelines have been established for blood pressure ranges to classify individuals for hypertension.
 Two of the commonly used guidelines are:

 Classifications are mainly intended as guidelines and not a mandate.
 Therefore, limits for classification have to be set based on discussing with a doctor who better understands the individual's medical condition.